Back to blog

 Air Flap Sensor

-Air unable to move through an EV’s duct freely requires fans to use more energy, again drawing more power from an EV battery.
-Air flap sensors check how air moves through the system and give positional feedback used to switch between recirculating internal air or bringing air from outside.
+Air unable to move through an EV’s duct freely requires fans to use more energy, drawing more power from an EV battery.
+Air flap sensors check how air moves through the system and give positional feedback to switch between recirculating internal air or bringing air from outside.

 Air Filter Monitoring Sensor